MrF0o/php-router/README.md

 ```

 ## Grouping routes
-Also, you can create route groups using the `group` method of the router class, each Route registered in the callback of will share the properties passed to the `group` method.
+Also, you can create route groups using the `group` method of the router class, each Route registered in the callback will share the properties passed to the `group` method.

 ```php
 Router::group(['prefix' => '/user'], function () {